-The following are the minimum paid-in capital requirements for insurance and reinsurance companies in effect until 31 March 2016 determined by the SHCP in 2014 for each line of business:
+The following are the minimum paid-in capital requirements for insurance and reinsurance companies in effect as of 31 March 2018 determined by the SHCP for each line of business:

 Is there a policyholder protection scheme?

-The National Commission for the Protection and Defence of Users of Financial Services (“CONDUSEF”) is the governmental body created to protect the interests and the rights of the consumers.
+The CONDUSEF is the governmental body created to protect the interests and the rights of the consumers of financial services.
 It is regulated by the Law for the Protection and Defence of Financial Services Users (“Condusef Law”) (1999).
 Since the protection of the consumers is considered to be a matter of public concern, the rights set forth in the CONDUSEF Law may not be waived.

 The failure to present the response from the insurance company will not cause the suspension or adjournment of the conciliatory hearing, and it will be deemed as concluded, considering the facts claimed by the insured as true, regardless of the penalties that may be imposed to the insurance company.